Biden administration lets Ukrainians who fled war stay in US

 The Homeland Security Department said the extension is for certain Ukrainian nationals and their immediate family members who were let into the U.S. before the Uniting for Ukraine program started.

 Ukrainians who came in under the Uniting for Ukraine program generally got two years of humanitarian “parole” in the U.S. whereas those who arrived before them generally got permission to stay only for one year.
+Resettlement agencies have estimated that there are about 20,000 Ukrainians in the one-year group.

 Thousands of Ukrainians came to America last year fleeing the war.